 In the first half of the 19th century, wealthy residents of New York’s Lower East Side neighborhood moved northwards, leaving their low-rise row houses behind.
 At the same time, immigrants flowed into the city, many of them fleeing the Irish Potato Famine in Ireland or revolution in Germany.
 These new arrivals tended to find homes on the Lower East Side.

 By 1900, more than 80,000 tenements had been built in New York City.
 They housed 2.3 million people, two-thirds of the city's total population.

-A typical tenement building had five to seven stories and occupied nearly all of the lot upon which it was.
+A typical tenement building had five to seven stories and occupied nearly all of the lot upon which it was built.
+Many tenements began as single-family dwellings, and many older structures were converted into tenements by adding floors on top or by building more space in rear-yard areas.
 With less than a foot of space between buildings, little air and light could get in.
-Interior rooms had no ventilation.
+In many tenements, only the rooms on the street got any light, and the interior rooms had no ventilation.

-© 2017, A&E Television Networks, LLC.
+© 2021 A&E Television Networks, LLC.
 All Rights Reserved.